How to Update the LUGOD website:

 IMG_W / _H - Icon size.
 These are stuck in the "width"/"height"

-attributes of the HTML "" tags.
+attributes of the HTML "

 Tip: If you forgot the size/shape of the image, you can